The service

 When a profile is created and each time it is updated, it is written to a static web page with a short permanent address.

-The changes you do to your profile won’t take effect until you log off.
+The changes you do to your profile will not take effect until you log off.
 If you do not log off yourself, the system will do it for you after a short period of inactivity.
 It will save your changes (if any) and close your session.
+Other RePEc services displaying your profile may take a day to mirror your changes.

 Additional services